0llirocks/cvss-suite/README.md

 ## Version 1.x

-If your still using CvssSuite 1.x please refer to the [specific branch](https://github.com/siemens/cvss-suite/tree/1.x) for documentation and changelog.
+If you are still using CvssSuite 1.x please refer to the [specific branch](https://github.com/siemens/cvss-suite/tree/1.x) for documentation and changelog.

 ## Usage